hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 - [ ] __Implements Default and Zero Value Validation__: The basic test for a resource (typically named `TestAccAws{SERVICE}{RESOURCE}_basic`) should utilize available check functions, e.g. `resource.TestCheckResourceAttr()`, to verify default and zero values in the Terraform state for all attributes.
 Empty/missing configuration blocks can be verified with `resource.TestCheckResourceAttr(resourceName, "{ATTRIBUTE}.#", "0")` and empty maps with `resource.TestCheckResourceAttr(resourceName, "{ATTRIBUTE}.%", "0")`

 ### Avoiding Hard Coding

-Avoid hard coding key values in acceptance tests for consistency and testing flexibility.
+Avoid hard coding values in acceptance test checks and configurations for consistency and testing flexibility.
 Resource testing is expected to pass across multiple AWS environments supported by the Terraform AWS Provider (e.g. AWS Standard and AWS GovCloud (US)).
 Contributors are not expected or required to perform testing outside of AWS Standard, e.g. running only in the `us-west-2` region is perfectly acceptable.
 However, contributors are expected to avoid hard coding with these guidelines.

 #### Hardcoded Account IDs